sphinx-doc/sphinx/doc/usage/quickstart.rst

 .. [#] This is the usual layout.
 However, :file:`conf.py` can also live in
        another directory, the :term:`configuration directory`.
 Refer to the :doc:`sphinx-build man page </man/sphinx-build>` for more information.

-.. |more| image:: /_static/more.png
-          :align: middle
-          :alt: more info